att-innovate/netQuil/docs/demos/quantum-teleportation.rst

 Source Code
 =========================================================
-The source code for this demo is included in the demos directory of the NetQuil repository.
+The source code for the quantum teleportation demo can be found `here <https://github.com/att-innovate/netQuil>`_ and contributions are encouraged.

+To learn about distributed quantum computing and follow more demos, check out the netQuil white paper!